gulpjs/vinyl/README.md

 - `file.stat` is an object
 - `file.stat.isDirectory()` returns `true`

 When constructing a Vinyl object, pass in a valid `fs.Stats` object via `options.stat`.
-Vinyl needs to know the file is a directory from the get go, or it might result in an inconsistent path history (some entries ending in separator, some not).
+Some operations in Vinyl might need to know the file is a directory from the get go.
 If you are mocking the `fs.Stats` object, ensure it has the `isDirectory()` method.

 ### clone([opt])
 Returns a new File object with all attributes cloned.<br>By default custom attributes are deep-cloned.